MicroEJ/docs/VEEPortingGuide/uiPortGPU.rst

       // TODO
    }

-The drawing function has to respect these elements:
+The drawing function has to take into account these properties:

 - the color: the structure ``MICROUI_GraphicsContext`` gives the shape color (always fully opaque),
-- the clip: the LLUI_DISPLAY.h file provides some functions to retrieve the current ``MICROUI_GraphicsContext``'s clip,
+- the clip: the ``LLUI_DISPLAY.h`` file provides some functions to retrieve the current ``MICROUI_GraphicsContext``'s clip,
 - the buffer destination address by calling the ``LLUI_DISPLAY_getBufferAddress`` function,
 - the shape bounds: the drawing function parameters.